hectorcorrea/ldpserver/readme.md

 ## TODO
 A lot.

+* Prevent overwritting existing resources in POST.

 * Support isMemberOfRelation in Direct Containers.

 * Support Indirect Containers.

-* Support HTTP PUT, PATCH, and DELETE.
+* Support HTTP PATCH, and DELETE.

 * I am currently using n-triples rather than turtle because n-triples require less parsing (e.g. no prefixes to be aware of).
 This should eventually be changed to support and default to turtle.

 * Make sure the ntriples pass a minimum validation.
 For starters take a look at this set: http://www.w3.org/2000/10/rdf-tests/rdfcore/ntriples/test.nt

 * Provide a mechanism to fetch the meta data for a non-RDF (e.g. via a query string or an HTTP header parameter)

-* Use BagIt file format to store data (http://en.wikipedia.org/wiki/BagIt)

 * Make sure the proper links are included in the HTTP response for all kind of resources.